 open office spaces aren’t new, and never really worked

-it’s not surprising that a dysfunctional office culture is bad news for everyone involved. stressed out employees take more sick leaves, make more mistakes, and produce less than healthy, well-adjusted ones. this is true from the mailroom all the way up to the executive suite.
+it’s not surprising that a dysfunctional office culture is bad news for everyone involved. stressed-out employees take more sick leave, make more mistakes, and produce less than healthy, well-adjusted ones. this is true from the mailroom all the way up to the executive suite.

-although Silicon Valley has been trumpeting the value of the open office for years, the success of open office cultures biggest advocates – Facebook, Google, Autodesk, Samsung, and the like—can’t chalk up their successes to this outdated and over-appreciated architectural form.
+although Silicon Valley has been trumpeting the value of the open office for years, the success of open office culture’s biggest advocates – Facebook, Google, Autodesk, Samsung, and the like—can’t be chalked up to this outdated and over appreciated office design.

-in the parlance of the day, this was called a “Bullpen” office. it’s still the go-to office architecture for some institutions and industries, notably law enforcement (watch almost any police or detective show released in the past few decades, you’ll see it) and finance.
+in the parlance of the day, this was called a bullpen. it’s still the go-to office architecture for some institutions and industries, notably law enforcement (watch almost any police or detective show released in the past few decades, you’ll see it), newspapers, and finance.

-Propst invented what he called the “Action Office” system to address the privacy-deficient workplace panic that he had grown up with working in the bullpen. in the true spirit of inventions ahead of their time, it immediately flopped – Propst’s firm, Herman Miller, sold only a handful of systems. but things started to change.
+Propst invented the “Action Office” system to address the privacy-deficient workplace panic that he had grown up with working in the bullpen. in the true spirit of inventions ahead of their time, it immediately flopped; Propst’s firm, Herman Miller, sold only a handful of systems. but things started to change.

-but the office culture of the 1980s and 90s was a startlingly different place than the one that Propst had originally envisioned. in an urge to maximize production and efficiency, America’s middle managers began using the cubicle to stuff as many workers into a tight area as possible—the “cube farm”.
-Propst himself saw this and despaired over the corruption of his original vision, calling the office culture that cubicles helped form a kind of “monolithic insanity”.
+but the office culture of the 1980s and ’90s was a strikingly different place than the one that Propst had originally envisioned. in an urge to maximize production and efficiency, America’s middle managers began using the cubicle to stuff as many workers into as tight an area as possible—the “cube farm.”
+Propst himself saw this and despaired over the corruption of his original vision, calling the office culture that cubicles helped form a kind of “monolithic insanity.”

 the open office makes a comeback

-at the same time, a heightened sense of individualism arose almost every level of american society. newly empowered employees felt resentful of the authority-driven company culture they had grown up in. the response was as physical as it was metaphorical—they broke down the walls between employees.
+at the same time, a heightened sense of individualism arose in almost every level of American society. newly empowered employees felt resentful of the authority-driven company culture they grew up in. the response was as physical as it was metaphorical—they broke down the walls between employees.

-the problem here is that the walls between employees were never the problem in the first place. a 2013 Harvard Business Review study found that factory employees were more productive when working in private. the top-performers used privacy to test productivity-boosting ideas before communicating them to management. privacy ensured a distraction-free environment, while openness simply led employees to “look busy”.
+the problem is that the walls between employees were never the problem in the first place. a 2013 Harvard Business Review study found that factory employees were more productive when working in private. the top performers used privacy to test productivity-boosting ideas before communicating them to management. privacy ensured a distraction-free environment, while openness simply led employees to look busy.

 how to synthesize the best of both worlds

-in an ideal office workspace, employees feel empowered to experiment with ways to improve productivity in an environment safe from micromanagement and immediate feedback. at the same time, they feel like upper management is responsive and willing to implement workflows that can improve quality of life throughout the office.
+in an ideal office workspace, employees feel empowered to experiment with ways to improve productivity in an environment safe from micromanagement. in many cases management should put less emphasis on the process itself and more emphasis on the outcome that comes from the process.